time-link/timelink-py/docs/timelink-introduction.rst

 - The Kleio notation (Manfred Thaller) is used for source-oriented data input.
-- A relation database structure is used to store person-oriented data together with original source context
+- A relation database structure is used to store person-oriented data together with original source context.
-- A special software, “the translator” processes text transcriptions of the sources and populates the person-oriented database .
+- A special software, “the translator” processes text transcriptions of the sources and populates the person-oriented database.
 - This solves the inevitable tension between a source-oriented model and an analytical model.

 The Source Oriented Model
 -------------------------

-Uses a containment structure of source->act->persons and objects
+Uses a containment structure of source->act->persons and objects.

 - A historical source contains one or more acts.
 - Acts are records of events described in the sources.